top of page

 Learning Objective

-• I know that there are different types of habitats and that plants & animals are adapted to live in these habitats.
+• To recognise that there are different types of habitats and that plants and animals have a variety of adaptations to live in these habitats.

 Pre-visit Suggestions

-• Discuss key vocabulary with pupils e.g 'habitat', 'ecosystem', 'predator' and 'prey.'
+• Discuss key vocabulary with pupils e.g. habitat, ecosystem, predator, prey, variation, adaptation, and offspring.

 • Download the Northumberland Zoo App and look at the map of the zoo, watch the live animal webcams and access more information on the animals.